caotic123/PomPom-Language/progress/type-rules.md

 sides are interpreted by their carriers, which must be convertible; for two families built over one shared `T` it holds by projection computation.
-`Φ₁ ⊆ Φ₂` is Rule 4's side condition read on evaluated spines: every exposed element of `Φ₁` occurs, up to conversion, in `Φ₂`, and a neutral tail of `Φ₁` must be matched by a convertible tail of `Φ₂`.
+`Φ₁ ⊆ Φ₂` is Rule 4's side condition read on evaluated spines: every exposed element of `Φ₁` occurs, up to conversion, in `Φ₂`, and an evaluated tail of `Φ₁` may be matched by a tail of `Φ₂` that evaluates back to it.
 A side condition that cannot be established is stuck — the rule simply does not apply — and stuckness is never read as a negative fact.
 Shared branch descriptions are invariant: structural